 Pigs are greedy, chickens fearful, bears hide and sleep, bulls charge ahead.
 Over the years, these names have become synonymous with a person’s investment interest or view of how the market is going to move.
 The names of the animals signify an individual’s approach or philosophical investment strategy.

 Here are the animal definitions converted to investment philosophies:

 Bull: A Bull Market means the economy is growing and means investor confidence and anticipation of market growth.

-Chicken: A Chicken Market is fear.
+Chicken: A Chicken Market is a fear.
 Chickens have no specific plan and are driven by fear of losing their money.
-Fear overrides common sense and any plan is quickly changed if a loss occurs.
+Fear overrides common sense, and any plan is quickly changed if a loss occurs.

-If you have a plan based on reality you are probably not a pig or a chicken.
-It means you have used good, available information and are heading towards your goal.
+If you have a plan based on reality, you are probably not a pig or a chicken.
+It means you have used sound, available information and are heading towards your goal.
 As we age, the goal can also change, from accumulation to income.

 But what about this….what if you can’t afford to lose any of your important money!
 How do you evolve from the barnyard descriptions with a philosophy that makes sense to you?
-In other words, how does your retirement plans relate to safety, security and stability?
+In other words, how do your retirement plans relate to safety, security, and stability?